ydb-platform/ydb/ydb/docs/en/core/best_practices/_includes/secondary_indexes.md

 FROM series VIEW views_index
 WHERE views = 0;
 ```

+## Atomic replacement of a secondary index {#atomic-index-replacement}

+You can atomically replace a secondary index.
+This can be useful if you want your index to become [covering](../../concepts/secondary_indexes.md#covering).
+This operation is totally transparent for your running applications: when you replace the index, the compiled queries are invalidated.

+To replace an existing index atomically, use the YDB CLI command [{{ ydb-cli }} table index rename](../../reference/ydb-cli/commands/secondary_index.md#rename) with the  `--replace` parameter.

 ## Performance of data writes to tables with secondary indexes {#write_performance}